jamirov/Code-Refactor/README.md

 Changes I have made in HTML:

+1. Changed the title from Wesite to Horiseon
-1. Added an id element to div so search engine optimization so all links work.
+2. Added an id element to div so search engine optimization so all links work.
-2. Replaced div with class="header" with header tag.
+3. Replaced div with class="header" with header tag.
-3. Replaced the div element with footer class to the <footer> tag.
+4. Replaced the div element with footer class to the <footer> tag.